jsom1/jsom1.github.io/_walkthroughs/Previse.md

 sudo wget http://10.10.11.104/accounts.php
 `````

 Once downloaded, we can *cat* it.
-I'm not showing the output here because there is nothing very interesting.
+There's not much going on there, we just see it sends a post request to log in.
 The second script */config* is accessible but shows a blank page.
 The only interesting thing here is */nav.php*:

 <div class="img_container">
 ![nav]({{https://jsom1.github.io/}}/_images/htb_prev_nav.png)